 This caused me to think about how often we communicate with each other and the questions that we ask and how that has a tendency to either bring up something negative or kill the communication entirely.

 An extremely common question is, 'how are you?' or 'how are you today?'
 If it is Monday, they might say, 'did you have a good weekend?' or 'what did you do for the weekend?' and if it is Friday, they might inquire what plans you might have for the weekend and such.
 All of these are lame questions in my mind, and they provoke lame answers that say pretty much nothing.

 So, how about changing some of that just for a few days and see what happens and pay particular attention to how different people's responses are, and what you find out about them that you never would have found.

 After you ask these newer questions, make sure and listen well.
-We've sort of trained ourselves to not listen or pay much attention to the answers for the 'lame' questions.
-Here's some good questions to ask people:
+We've sort of trained ourselves to not listen or pay much attention to the answers to the 'lame' questions.
+Here are some good questions to ask people: